tohalb/MSc/README.md

 Files named 'CV_' are from the Computer Vision module.

 Files beginning Audio are speech processing tasks.

+Quantum programming code is in its own repository.

 For audio processing, the are a language and person identification task done two ways: using a standard classification CNN and using a Siamese network.
 The data used are from Kaggle (as a first POC) for the language identification (https://www.kaggle.com/toponowicz/spoken-language-identification ), and then using more realistic data from Common Voice for both language and person identification (using the contributor tags to identify speakers as the same).